What is Lumbago (acute lumbago)?

 - Excessive caffeine and alcohol consumption

-Take age-related changes into account
+Considering age-related changes

 Age-related risk factors: